Take a look at the course syllabus for more details on the

 If you are a student, you can take the IHI Open School Quality Improvement Practicum, which walks learner through the process of conducting a quality improvement project and covers the Model for Improvement, aims and measures, Plan-Do-Study-Act cycles, cause and effect diagrams, and run charts.

-Does the course offer continuing education credits of any kind?
+Does the course offer continuing education credits?

 What is the expected weekly time commitment for the course?